braze-inc/braze-docs/_docs/_api/api_campaigns.md

 After the campaign begins, you can view the results in the dashboard.
 API campaigns use the Braze [messaging APIs]({{site.baseurl}}/api/endpoints/messaging/), which have the same detailed reporting and retargeting options as campaigns created completely through the dashboard.

 {% alert warning %}
 Because API campaigns are typically transactional, all users are eligible for API campaigns, even those in your Global Control Group.
-[One-click list-unsubscribe]({{site.baseurl}}/user_guide/administrative/app_settings/email_settings/#list-unsubscribe) is not added to these sends.
-If you'd like to add one-click list-unsubscribe to all API campaigns, contact your customer success manager.
+The [one-click list-unsubscribe] header ({{site.baseurl}}/user_guide/administrative/app_settings/email_settings/#list-unsubscribe) is not added to these sends.
+If you'd like to add a one-click list-unsubscribe header to all API campaigns, contact your customer success manager.
 {% endalert %}

 ## Create a new campaign